The Overture

 The Overture (โหมโรง or Hom rong) is a 2004 Thai tragic-nostalgia music-drama film.
-A fictionalised account based on the life story of Thai palace musician Luang Pradit Phairoh (Sorn Silapabanleng), it follows the life of a Thai classical musician from the late 19th century to the 1940s.
-The film was the winner of several awards in Thailand and was the country's official selection for the Academy Award for Best Foreign Language Film.
-It was directed by Itthisoontorn Vichailak and producers included Nonzee Nimibutr and Chatrichalerm Yukol.
-The film was also credited with a revival in the popularity of piphat – Thai classical music.
-In 2015, this film had been remade into a musical play from the 4th of April to 17 May at KBank Siam Pic-Ganesha Theatre.
+The film is a fictionalised account based on the life story of Thai palace musician Luang Pradit Phairoh (Sorn Silapabanleng), which follows the life of a Thai classical musician from the late 19th century to the 1940s.
+The film was the winner of several awards in Thailand and was the country's official selection for the 77th Academy Award for Best Foreign Language Film.
+It was directed by Itthisoontorn Vichailak, who also co-wrote the script.
+Producers included Nonzee Nimibutr and Chatrichalerm Yukol.
+The film was credited with a revival in the popularity of piphat – Thai classical music.
+In 2015, this film was remade into a musical play, which ran from the 4th of April to 17 May at KBank Siam Pic-Ganesha Theatre.

 Plot

-Starting out in the 1940s, the story finds the elder Sorn bed-ridden.
-To an old friend, he recalls his childhood growing up in 1880s Siam, during the reign of King Chulalongkorn and the action flashes back to that time.
+The story begins in the 1940s, with the Sorn recounting the tale of his childhood in 1880s Siam, during the reign of King Chulalongkorn.

-Sorn's brother was a gifted classical musician, so gifted in fact that it caused a rivalry with other musicians that ended in Sorn's brother's death.
-Because of that, Sorn's father bars the boy from taking up the ranat ek (Thai xylophone).
-However, Sorn, who has shown a talent for the instrument since an early age, defies his father and sneaks off to practice playing in an abandoned temple in the jungle.